Research

 For my dissertation project titled Politics Navigating Macroeconomic Transformations: Labor Migration and Automation in Western Europe, I focus on labor migration and automation in Western Europe, which bring economic benefits and job-displacing concerns.
 The project examines how both double-edged transformations affect public support for social welfare policies, exploring public opinion and politics among business associations, labor unions, and political parties.

-I emphasize the pivotal role of occupation as a micro-foundation of economic interest that shapes political choices.
+I emphasize the key role of occupation as a micro-foundation of economic interest that shapes political choices.
 Additionally, I investigate how social identities (e.g., race and gender), organizational affiliations (e.g., union membership), and informational cues (e.g., educating policy implications) influence an individual’s political decisions.
 My research sheds light on the multifaceted nature of political decision-making processes and preferences by unraveling the dynamics between these factors and occupation, especially amidst significant societal changes.

 Research illustration: Labor Migration, Automation, and Climate Change